CDCgov/tostadas/docs/user-guide/submission_guide.md

 ## Choosing an organism type and/or virus subtype

-If you want to run viral annotation, you need to specify a `--virus_subtype <mpxv|rsv>`.
+If you want to run viral annotation, you need to specify a `--virus_subtype <mpxv|rsv|mev>`.
 This tells TOSTADAS which annotator profile to use if you're running VADR.

 If you want to run bacterial annotation, you need to specify `--organism_type bacteria`.
 This tells TOSTADAS to annotate using bakta.
 You can instead use a profile (see [Using specific profiles](#using-specific-profiles)).